 I sent my bag ahead again and it helped a lot.
 The blisters are on the mend.
 I also remembered to stop, to stretch and let my feet and soul breathe and that was a nice time for a short meditation.

 There is something special about walking these trails without having read too much about it before hand.
 There are some interesting surprises along the way that others are prepared for and looking forward to.
 Some may call it a sign of my ignorance, but right now it is a pleasure having no goals, plans or expectations.
 Today we came to a special place that I had no idea existed.
 Cruz de Ferro.
-As we approached it looked simply like a mound of rocks and token items with a large post and a cross.
-When I saw it from a distance and noticed all of the people gathered around it I said to Colin, “I bet this is some place that people recognize from all of the movies about the way”.
+As we approached it looked simply like a mound of rocks with scattered token items, a large post and a cross.
+When I saw it from a distance and noticed all of the people gathered around it I said to Colin, “I bet this is some place that people recognize from all of the movies about “The Way”.
 There were even tour buses full of people.
 When we got there we realized that it was a significant site.

 As some of you may know I can often notice and feel the intensity of the energy around me.
 I have begun to learn more about this and acknowledge this and my work with Reiki as a legitimate thing.
 That was no small thing for me to accept as it seems like a strange phenomenon but recently I have had some very validating experiences working with Reiki.

 When we first set foot at this site I felt fairly neutral but as I stood there I began to feel some very strong emotions and feel the powerful energy of this place.
 Maybe it was all of the messages and stones left by people in a large mound at the top of this hill.
-Whatever it was it inspired me to take a reflective moment and place two stones.
-One for my family members (those who have died over the past couple of years and I also sent some love to those who are currently dealing with an illness) and another for the cancer patients who have died as well as the survivors, family members and wonderful staff at Rocky Mountain Cancer Centers.
+Whatever it was inspired me to take a reflective moment and place two stones.
+One for my family members (those who have died over the past couple of years and to send some love to those who are currently dealing with an illness) and the second one for the cancer patients who have died as well as the survivors, family members and wonderful staff at Rocky Mountain Cancer Centers.
 Both stones were placed with the intention of sending loving energy.

-I had some trepidation about placing the stone there for my family members (my father, uncle Aaron and aunt Shirley) since this was traditionally a catholic pilgrimage and they were Jewish, but I felt that this was a spiritual place and it did not feel exclusively catholic to me.
+I had some trepidation about placing the stone there for my family members (my father, uncle Aaron aunt Shirley and my ailing mother) since this was traditionally a catholic pilgrimage and they were Jewish, but I felt that this was a spiritual place and it did not feel exclusively catholic to me.
 It was with good intention in any case.

 Interestingly by my sending positive messages to my family I was led to reflect about my spirituality, religion and also my own authenticity in writing this blog.
 I began to feel out of balance and realized I felt I was somehow denying a part of me by not mentioning in this blog that I am a Jewish woman who is walking on a traditionally Catholic pilgrimage.
 It is as if I am hiding something without knowing why.